 Capitalize Albany Corporation

-A catalyst for economic growth, Capitalize Albany Corporation facilitates transformational development projects, serving as the City of Albany's economic development arm.
-A registered 501 (c)(3) not-for-profit organization implementing programs and resources to create, retain and attract business in the City of Albany.
+Capitalize Albany Corporation - one of Albany's catalyst for economic growth - facilitates transformational development projects, serving as the City of Albany's economic development arm.
+A registered 501 (c)(3) not-for-profit organization implementing programs and resources to create, retain, and attract business in the City of Albany.

-Powered by investors composed of Albany's community and business leaders, Capitalize Albany manages and coordinates all local economic development functions.
-The Corporation works alongside the City of Albany's Industrial Development Agency (IDA) and Capital Resource Corporation (CRC) under a professional services agreement allowing Capitalize Albany to match transformational projects with the right tools and resources.
+Powered by investors composed of Albany's community and business leaders, Capitalize Albany Corporation (CAC) manages and coordinates all local economic development functions.
+CAC works alongside the Industrial Development Agency (IDA) and the Capital Resource Corporation (CRC) under a professional services agreement, which allows CAC to match projects with the right tools and resources.

-Two important resources for developers, the IDA and CRC assist in local development by acquiring, constructing, improving, maintaining or equipping eligible projects.
-Any project undertaken by either entity must advance job opportunities, health, general prosperity and the economic welfare of the people of the City of Albany.
-The assistance offered may include conduit bond financing, tax exemptions and abatements.
+The IDA and CRC assist in local development by acquiring, constructing, improving, maintaining, or equipping eligible projects.
+Any project undertaken by either entity must advance job opportunities, health, general prosperity, and the economic welfare of the people of the City of Albany.
+The assistance offered may include conduit bond financing, tax exemptions, and abatement.
 To obtain assistance, applicants must satisfy eligibility requirements and demonstrate a need for assistance.

 Public-Private Budgetary Cooperation

 In April 2010, the City's Common Council created the Commission on Public-Private Budgetary Cooperation (Ordinance 42.31.10).
 The Commission's powers and duties consist of providing a report with findings and recommendations regarding exempt properties and public-private partnerships.
 Read the Public-Private Budgetary Cooperation Final Report (PDF).